…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 that their way/experience was the better … or truer one.

-Remarkably, … seldom, would either group visit each other’s meetings.
+Remarkably, … seldom, would folks from either group visit each other’s meetings.

 and listening humbly & respectfully,